Skip to main content

 2.Spoken Content

-• iPad's Spoken Content feature allows for selected written word to be read-aloud.
+• iPad's Spoken Content feature allows for selected written words to be read-aloud.

 • Choose from various options for how you would like your Showbie content to be read-aloud.